 Home to magical sea caves and cliffs, the highest concentration of lighthouses in North America, and a unique archipelago, the Apostle Islands National Lakeshore is one of the most beautiful areas in the Midwest.
+When viewing Apostle Islands photos, the grandeur of this treasure can truly be appreciated.

 Scattered along Lake Superior near Bayfield, Wisconsin, the “Apostles” have been carved out by the wild ways of the big lake for numerous years, shaping the 21 islands to what they are today.